-SPONSORED BY Charlene Seale, Amarillo, Texas and Shelly Winston, Montrose, Colorado
+SPONSORED BY Charlene Seale, Amarillo, TX and Shelly Winston, Montrose, CO

 Apache is a 5-year-old black gelding with a kind and gentle personality who came from another rescue near Canton, TX in May 2018 with another compromised mare - who did not make it.
 Always a heart breaking situation, especially because Apache was so connected to "Dory".
 They were both previously neglected and malnourished as colts which is what landed them in a rescue, but also created various medical issues - primarily a severe tooth abscess for Apache.
 We had it pulled and he is now in rehab, being treated on a daily basis by Dove Creek Staff.
 Although tooth issues can be a slow recovery, Apache is improving daily, receiving lots of attention from the volunteers and staff at Dove Creek.
 He gets a second chance at a new life full of health and promise for a bright future, coming from challenging and heart wrenching circumstances.

 SPONSORED BY: Peyton and Jenny Bivins, Amarillo, TX